Bounds for Laplace eigenvalues of Kaehler metrics: Statements and discussion of results

 where $C(n,m)>0$ is a constant that depends on the dimensions $n$ and $m$ only, and $d([\phi],[\omega_g])$ is the holomorphic degree defined by relation~\eqref{def:deg}. \end{theorem} To our knowledge, Theorem~\ref{t1} is the first rigorous result in the literature that gives bounds for higher Laplace eigenvalues of K\"ahler metrics in a fixed K\"ahler class.
 Note that unlike in Theorem~\ref{t:bly}, we do not assume that a holomorphic map $\phi:\Sigma^n\to\mathbb CP^m$ is an immersion and do not impose any hypotheses on the image $\phi(\Sigma^n)$ in Theorem~\ref{t1}.
 In complex dimension one our theorem implies a celebrated result of Korevaar~\cite{Kor}: for any Hermitian metric $g$ on a complex curve $\Sigma^1$ the Laplace eigenvalues satisfy the inequalities

-where $\phi:\Sigma^1\to\mathbb CP^1$ is an arbitrary non-trivial holomorphic map, and $C_*$ is a universal constant.
+where $\phi:\Sigma^1\to\mathbb CP^1$ is an arbitrary non-constant holomorphic map, and $C_*$ is a universal constant.
 Indeed, by the change of variables in integral formula we obtain

-for an arbitrary non-trivial holomorphic map $\phi:\Sigma^1\to\mathbb CP^1$.
+for an arbitrary non-constant holomorphic map $\phi:\Sigma^1\to\mathbb CP^1$.
 Now Korevaar's inequalities~\eqref{ineq:kor} follow directly from Theorem~\ref{t1}.
-As is known~\cite{GH}, for any complex curve $\Sigma^1$ there exists a non-trivial holomorphic map $\phi:\Sigma^1\to\mathbb CP^1$ whose degree is not greater than $\gamma+1$, where $\gamma$ is the genus of $\Sigma^1$, and inequalities~\eqref{ineq:kor} imply the bounds
+As is known~\cite{GH}, for any complex curve $\Sigma^1$ there exists a non-constant holomorphic map $\phi:\Sigma^1\to\mathbb CP^1$ whose degree is not greater than $\gamma+1$, where $\gamma$ is the genus of $\Sigma^1$, and inequalities~\eqref{ineq:kor} imply the bounds

 for an arbitrary Riemannian metric on $\Sigma^1$.
-Theorem~\ref{t1} can be viewed as a natural generalisation to higher dimensional K\"ahler manifolds of Korevaar's result, and in particular, answers the question raised by Yau in~\cite[p.~170]{Yau96}.
+Theorem~\ref{t1} can be viewed as a natural generalisation to higher dimensional K\"ahler manifolds of Korevaar's result, and in particular, answers the question on the existence of bounds in K\"ahler classes for higher eigenvalues, raised by Yau in~\cite[p.~170]{Yau96}.

 For fibrations $\phi:\Sigma^n\to\mathbb CP^1$ Theorem~\ref{t1} yields a version for higher Laplace eigenvalues of the inequality for the first Laplace eigenvalue by Li and Yau in 1982, see~\cite[Theorem~3]{LiYau82}.
 Related questions have been also discussed by Gromov in~\cite{Gro}.
 In this case the quantity $d([\phi],[\omega_g])$ takes a form similar to~\eqref{d:deg:1}: up to a constant it is the ratio $\deg(\phi)/\mathit{Vol}_g(\Sigma^n)$, where $\deg(\phi)$ is understood as the volume of the generic fiber of $\phi$.
 By considering fibrations over complex projective spaces, Theorem~\ref{t1} can be used to obtain bounds for all Laplace eigenvalues on not necessarily projective manifolds.
 For instance, all K\"ahler surfaces of algebraic dimension one are non-projective and elliptic, see~\cite{BPV}.
-In particular, they admit non-trivial holomorphic maps to $\mathbb CP^1$, and hence, satisfy the hypotheses of Theorem~\ref{t1}.
+In particular, they admit non-constant holomorphic maps to $\mathbb CP^1$, and hence, satisfy the hypotheses of Theorem~\ref{t1}.
 The examples include certain $K3$ surfaces and certain complex $2$-tori.
-It is an outstanding question whether for any K\"ahler manifold $(\Sigma^n,J)$ the Laplace eigenvalues are bounded in every K\"ahler class $K_\Omega(\Sigma^n,J)$ of K\"ahler metrics.
+Thus, in many instances we have a positive answer to the following outstanding question. \begin{oquest} Let $(\Sigma^n,J)$ be a closed K\"ahler manifold.
+Are Laplace eigenvalues bounded in every K\"ahler class $K_\Omega(\Sigma^n,J)$ of K\"ahler metrics? \end{oquest}